ralph993/aggregationJS/README.md

 # Aggregation JS

-Inspired by mongodb aggregation framework, aggregationjs its lightweight and easy tool to manipulate data.
+Inspired by mongodb aggregation framework, aggregationjs its a lightweight and easy tool to manipulate data.

 ## Installation